-- Focus on areas of missed learning due to Covid-19, enabling pupils to make the best progress possible and attain as highly as possible. - Continue to enable all students to make evident progress from their starting points ensuring academic targets are personalised and ambitious. - Maintain a robust assessment system that is embedded across the curriculum to inform staff knowledge of pupils' progress and ongoing planning. - Secure the effective ways of assessing and presenting pupils' achievements in terms of social development, behaviour and therapeutic to combine with the academic assessment to give a view of the impact of the whole school curriculum. - Continue to optimise on the positive relationship we have with external professionals to ensure our pupils are supported across all their areas of need.
+- Specialist staff training to build on closing the gaps from primary learning specifically in literacy and identifying any additional needs. - Continue to enable all students to make evident progress from their starting points ensuring academic targets are ambitious. - Maintain a robust assessment system that is embedded across the curriculum to inform staff knowledge of pupils' progress and ongoing planning. - Developing a systematic approach to meaningfully track progress of the whole child through building case study examples. - Continue to optimise on the positive relationship we have with external professionals to ensure our pupils are supported across all their areas of need.